 If you are using an ATM outside of your bank’s network you’ll likely be charged up to $3 per transaction to withdraw money from their ATM.

-These can add up quickly so it’s a good idea to use a bank with a large enough ATM network to serve your needs.
+These can add up quickly, so it’s a good idea to use a bank with a large enough ATM network to serve your needs.
 The fees are static, so whether you withdraw $20 or $200, the amount charged will be the same.

 Your bank may also charge you a replacement fee if your card is lost or stolen.
-This is a one time fee to replace your card and is usually only charged in these instances.
+It’s a one time fee to replace your card and is usually only charged in these instances.
 If your card has expired, your bank typically issues a new card and will likely not charge you a replacement fee.

-If you have overdraft protection the bank will automatically move money from another account, such as a savings account, into your checking account to cover the costs.
+If you have overdraft protection the bank will automatically move money from another account, such as a savings account, into your checking to cover the costs.